Alex01234/NLP_with_XAI/README.md

 #### Setting up virtual environment
 - Install the package "virualenv" using pip.
 In cmd, run the command "pip install virtualenv".
 - In cmd, navigate to a directory of your choice.
 Create a directory (which we will be working in) using the mkdir command.
 Type "mkdir <directory_name>".
 Navigate into the newly created directory.
-Create a virtual enviornment with the command "virtualenv env".
+Create a virtual environment with the command "virtualenv env".
 To activate the virtual environment, run the command "env\Scripts\activate.bat".
 This command must be run from this directory every time you want to activate the virtual environment, which we will be working in.
 - Also, move the file "data.csv" to the directory that you have created.
 ![setting_up_virtual_environment](https://github.com/Alex01234/NLP_with_XAI/blob/main/setting_up_virtual_environment.PNG)